gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/deploying-to-iis.md

 title: Deploying to Microsoft Internet Information Server (IIS)
 ---

+[Internet Information Services (IIS)](https://www.iis.net/) for Windows® Server is a flexible, secure and manageable Web server for hosting anything on the Web.
+From media streaming to web applications, IIS's scalable and open architecture is ready to handle the most demanding tasks.

+## Prerequisites

+- A Gatsby project set up.
+(Need help creating one?
+Follow the [Quick Start](/docs/quick-start/))

+## Instructions

+### wwwroot

-Deploying to Microsoft IIS is mostly copy & paste.
-After `gatsby build` copy the contents of the `public` folder into the `wwwroot` folder of your IIS web.
+Deploying to IIS is mostly copy & paste.
+After `gatsby build`, copy the contents of the `public/` folder into the `wwwroot` folder of your IIS web.

+### Caching

 One important and sometimes overlooked aspect is to configure caching correctly.
 The following configuration will give you a good starting point in line with Gatsby's [suggested approach to caching](/docs/how-to/previews-deploys-hosting/caching/).

-Install the [IIS URL Rewrite](https://www.iis.net/downloads/microsoft/url-rewrite) module if it's not already there.
+- Install the [IIS URL Rewrite](https://www.iis.net/downloads/microsoft/url-rewrite) module if it's not already there.
 It's required to define the `outboundRules` in the `web.config` given below.

-Add a `web.config` file to the `static` folder inside your Gatsby solution.
+- Add a `web.config` file to the `static` folder of your Gatsby project.
 It will be copied unchanged to the `public` folder during `gatsby build`.

-Please note that local settings you make for your web in IIS Manager change the `web.config` file;
-you have to be careful to copy any changes to `web.config` on your server back to the version in your Gatsby `static` folder.
+Please note that local settings you make for your web in IIS Manager change the `web.config` file.
+You have to be careful to copy any changes to `web.config` on your server back to the version in your Gatsby `static` folder.

 ```xml:file=static\web.config
 <?xml version="1.0" encoding="UTF-8"?>